-In this course, students will learn about the visual elements and principles of design through a variety of projects focusing on visual design careers.
-While creating hands-on projects, students will understand the role that design plays in our everyday lives; we see it in the clothes we wear, the products we buy, the ads on our phones/tvs, and the social media platforms we use daily.
+In this course, students will learn about the visual elements and principles of design through a variety of projects.
+While creating digital projects or setting up photography shots, students will understand the role that design plays in our everyday lives; we see it in the clothes we wear, the products we buy, the ads on our phones/tvs, and the social media platforms we use daily.
 Design is everywhere!
 Students will apply design strategies when learning to use two of the most versatile programs of our time; Adobe Photoshop & Adobe Illustrator.
-This class is a great combination of hands-on experiences, photography, and computer generated art-making.
+This class is a great combination of photography and computer generated art-making.